-So if you do catch your husband cheating, what do you do?
+So if you catch your husband cheating, what do you do?
 The knee-jerk reaction might be to kick him out of the house as far as you can send him.
 But is that always the right decision?
 While each case of infidelity is different, here are 6 things to think about if you catch your husband cheating.

-Feel the feelings.
+1. Feel the feelings.

-Share the feelings.
+2. Share the feelings.

 Talk to a trusted friend or family member.
 Cry on their shoulder.
 Then, once you feel like you can, talk to your husband.
 It might be tough but resist the urge to throw things at him, curse, or act crazy.

-Get help with your feelings.
+3. Get help with your feelings.

-This is a major upheaval in your life, don’t try to go it alone.
+This is a major upheaval in your life, so don’t try to go it alone.
 Find a counselor who shares your values and who understands that marriages can thrive after infidelity.
 Look for someone who will not only help you process your heartache but will also help you understand how to establish new behaviors in your marriage that can benefit you and your husband.

-Embrace the feeling of hope.
+4. Embrace the feeling of hope.

-Let’s take this straight from Dr. Chapman because he says it so well…
+Let’s take this straight from Dr. Chapman because he says it so well:

 “The biblical ideal is to seek restoration.
 Your marriage can be redeemed.
 There are no sins that cannot be forgiven.
 However, there can be no reconciliation without genuine repentance.
 Your spouse must be willing to break off all contact with the other person and devote himself to rebuilding your marriage.”

-“Trust grows as your spouse now chooses to be trustworthy.
-If he sincerely wants to rebuild trust, he’ll have the attitude, My life is an open book.
-You may check my cell phone, computer, and bank statements.
-From this moment on I have nothing to hide.
-I’m committed to rebuilding our marriage.
+Trust will not be restored overnight.
+If your husband sincerely wants to rebuild trust, he’ll embrace the attitude: “My life is an open book.
+From this moment on, I have nothing to hide.
+I’m committed to rebuilding our marriage.”
 This kind of openness and recommitment will in time help you restore trust.
 And remember, you can come back from a marriage disaster—even infidelity.

-Consider your children’s feelings.
+6. Consider your children’s feelings.

-As angry as you are at your husband, remember that he is still your children’s father.
+As angry as you are at your husband, remember he is still your children’s father.
 He may be a fabulous dad or just a mediocre one, but they still need him.
 And think twice before sharing details about the situation with your children.
 Even if they’re teenagers, they don’t have the emotional maturity to understand all aspects of infidelity.